facelessuser/coloraide/docs/src/markdown/strings.md

 ///

 /// note
 Rounding is done with "half up" logic to match CSS recommendations with their color syntax.
-This seems to match JavaScript's rounding logic in their `#!js Math.round()` function as well.
 Internally, as with most programming languages, all calculations use "half even" logic, or bankers rounding, to minimize floating point error.
 "Half up" is only used when serializing or explicitly requesting rounded coordinates through the API.
 ///

 There are various ways to approach rounding of data.
 ColorAide implements a few approaches in an attempt accommodate